Vasilisalook/vasilisalook.github.io/_posts/2023-05-30-my-fifth-module.md

 [Transcript](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/Transcript_MAS.docx)<br>
 [Code](https://github.com/Vasilisalook/vasilisalook.github.io/blob/main/code_MAS.zip)<br>

+(/assets/images/banners/OliS.png)  <br>

+Dr. Oli Buckley, a tutor wrote in a feedback:  <br>
+*"The presentation is very good, and demonstrates a really good knowledge of the topic and your system.
+You presentation style is very accessible and communicates the core ideas clearly and concisely.

+The software that you have developed is very good, offering the key functionality that you have drawn out previously.
+You have structured your code logically and adhered to good programming practices throughout.

+The implementation of the agents is again very good, showing that you have clearly thought about the different agents and how they might interact with each other.
+You have a really good grasp of the material and have put that into practice.

+The testing of your solution is comprehensive enough to offer confidence in the material and your solution.
+You have done a good job of developing appropriate tests and ensuring code coverage.

+The comments are mostly very informative and give an overview of what the code does.
+I think it would improve things to focus a bit more on this documentation of the code.
+Try to consider why you have made these choices and why they are important as they will be the things that are lost over time or when handing to a new developer.

+A very good submission that demonstrates a good level of work and a well-functioning team."*

 ## Unit 12.
 Skill Matrix and Action Plan

 I undertook this module concurrently with the Research Methods and Professional Practice module.
 Feel free to review the skill matrix and action plan from [there.](https://vasilisalook.github.io/modules/2023/06/21/my-sixth-module.html)